 Where the assets are revalued, the revaluation increments are credited directly to the asset revaluation reserve except to the extent that an increment reverses a prior year decrement for that class of asset that had been recognised as an expense in which case the increment is recognised as revenue up to the amount of the expense.
-Revaluation decrements are recognised as an expense except where prior increments are included in the asset revaluation reserve for that class of asset in which case the decrement is taken to the reserve to the extent of the remaining increments.
-Within the same class of assets, revaluation increments and decrements within the year are offset.
+Revaluation decrements are cognised as an expense except where prior increments are included in the asset revaluation nearwork for that class of asset in which case the decrement is taken to the reserve to the extent of the remaining increments.
+Within the same class of asset asset in which case the decrements within the year are offset.